rounak-dutta/DIY-Portable-Electronic-MIDI-Drum-Pads-with-built-in-sounds/README.md

 I am glad to inform that all of these criteria is satisfied by the current project, with some minor drawbacks here and there.

-# Demo available in YouTube: https://youtu.be/JEltvYWzZDU
+# Demo available on YouTube: https://youtu.be/JEltvYWzZDU

 # Schematic/ Build details: